mdsharifkhandakar/mdsharifkhandakar/README.md

 - 🔐 Implemented authentication using Firebase.
 - 🌐 Learned backend development with Node.js & Express.js.
 - 💾 Used MongoDB for database integration in full-stack apps.
-- 🎓 Learning web development from **Programming Hero**, focusing on real-world projects and full-stack skills.
+- 🎓 Currently learning from **Tanvir Academy**, focusing on practical projects and career-ready skills.
 - 🚀 Dedicated to becoming a professional full-stack web developer.

 ---